Interpretable and Personalized Apprenticeship Scheduling: Learning Interpretable Scheduling Policies from Heterogeneous User Demonstrations: Personalized and Interpretable Neural Trees

-In this paper, we seek to overcome these key gaps in prior work by providing an integrated learning framework that allows for learning planning policies from heterogeneous decision-makers.
-We propose using personalized embeddings, learned through backpropogation, which enable the apprenticeship learner to automatically adapt to a person's unique characteristics while simultaneously leveraging any homogeneity that exists within the data (i.e., uniform adherence to hard constraints).
-We then present a human-interpretable version of our apprenticeship learning model that allows for direct analysis of a given demonstrator's behavior.
+In this section, we present our apprenticeship framework that utilizes person-specific (personalized) embeddings, learned through backpropagation, which enables the apprenticeship learner to automatically adapt to a person's unique characteristics while simultaneously leveraging any homogeneity that exists within the data (e.g., uniform adherence to hard constraints).

-We evaluate our approach on three problems: a synthetic low-dimensional environment, a synthetic job scheduling environment consisting of mock experts' scheduling heuristics, and a real-world dataset with human gameplay in StarCraft II.
-To our knowledge, this is the first paper to apply a personalized apprenticeship learning framework to learn from heterogeneous decision-makers in a cohesive framework that learns one integrated model to capture the similarity and differences of demonstrators through personalized embeddings.
-We also utilize counterfactual reasoning by pairwise comparisons to improve the model’s performance and display inference of the required action-specific features in domains in which they are not readily available.
-Finally, we introduce a methodology to learn and transfer our apprenticeship learning framework into a human-interpretable model for analysis or examination by a given expert for education and training.